stitchdata/docs/_replication/replication-progress/integration-loading-reports.md

   {% include note.html first-line="**Loading report availability**" content="Loading reports are available only for integrations powered by Singer taps.
 As integrations are converted to the Singer system, loading reports will be made available." %}

   The last phase of every Stitch replication job is called **Loading**.
 During Loading, Stitch loads [extracted data]({{ link.replication.extraction-logs | prepend: site.baseurl }}) into your destination.
-The **Loading Reports** tab - accessed by clicking into the integration from the {{ app.page-names.dashboard }} - provides detail about the loading portion of the replication process for a given integration.
+The **Loads** tab - accessed by clicking into the integration from the {{ app.page-names.dashboard }} - provides detail about the loading portion of the replication process for a given integration.

   In this guide, we'll cover: